dimit999/rsschool-cv/cv.md

 ### Briefly About Myself:
   > I have more than 10 years of experience in the IT-sphere.<br>

-  More than 5 years I worked as a QA engineer (I have started as a simple QA engineer, after that, I i grew up to a QA manager).<br>
-  But all this time I thought about programming.
-So after learning of Python I have started to work as an Automation QA engineer and a QA Lead.<br>
-  I have an amazing experience for now (I know how to create automated tests for WEB app, mobile web app (Android/IOS), how to work with Native apps, how to work with microservices(API), etc).<br>
-  In my previous project, I worked as a QA Manager.
-I have managed a big team (6 QA engineers and 8 QA Automation engineers).
-In my daily duties included distribution of tasks between the testers and quality control tasks, update the stand, gather metrics and provide to PM, creation test strategy/test plan (QA plan, coordination of planned approach to testing with a project manager, communication with PO, BA, devs (on a side of client), Participating in grooming sessions, planning, daily, retrospective meetings, I did review test processes on other projects.
-On my pre-last projects, I worked using Scrum (I planned test activities per each sprint, created test results reports on the regular basis, performed projects/QA risks analysis on regular basis, prioritized areas for regression testing). + estimation test cases for automation, creation QA Automation plan, communication with a customer about code review, automation plans.<br>
+In a previous project, I worked as a QA Manager.
+I have managed a big team (6 Manual QA’s and 8 Auto QA’s).
+My daily duties included the distribution of tasks between the testers, quality control tasks, updating the stand, gathering metrics, creating a test strategy/test plan (QA plan), coordinating a planned approach to testing, communication with PM, BA, devs.
+Participating in grooming sessions, planning, daily, retrospective meetings, I did review test processes on other projects.
+On my pre-last projects, I worked using Scrum + estimation test cases for automation, creation of QA Automation plan, communication with a customer about code review, automation plans.

-  In my current project, I work on a customer's side in Abu Dhabi/Dubai (Emirates).
-I work as a QA Automation Team Lead.
+In my current project, I work on the customer's side in Abu Dhabi/Dubai (Emirates) for more than 3 years - government project - [TAMM](https://www.tamm.abudhabi/).
+I work as a QA Team Lead.

 ---